mbicudo/myjpetstore/README.md

 - Troubleshoot

-Exec bash to get into the container and Debug:
+If somethign goes wrong, run a bash process in the container to debug.
+Dont' expect much as mysql image is really minimalistic and purposely lacks of almost every command that you can think of:

   ```
   $ docker exec -it myjpetstore-mysql bash